pierre-pretorius/nebulex/guides/introduction/getting-started.md

 :ok
 ```

-To insert the data into our cache, we call `put` on `Blog.Cache`.
+To insert data into our cache, we call `put` on `Blog.Cache`.
 This function
 tells Nebulex that we want to insert a new key/value entry into the cache
-corresponding `Blog.Cache`.
+corresponding to `Blog.Cache`.

-It is also possible to insert multiple entries at once:
+It's also possible to insert multiple entries at once:

 ```elixir
 iex> users = %{